valendres/react-declarative-form/README.md

 | `lteTarget`       | string            | Input value is <= to target input value |
 | `custom`          | ValidationRule    | Custom validation rule.
 It is executed before other rules |

+\* ***Note:** using the custom key allows consumers to define a custom validation rule.
+This is useful when one-off custom validation logic is required.
+Ideally, validation rules should be designed for reusability.*

-#### Adding custom validation rules
+#### Adding additional validation rules
 Adding additional validation rules can be done using the addValidationRule function.
-An example can be found in [Example: Adding custom validation rules](#example-adding-custom-validation-rules).
+An example can be found in [Example: Adding validation rules](#example-adding-validation-rules).

 `addValidationRule: (key: string, rule: ValidationRule) => void`